Unacceptable behaviours on infrastructure projects

 We sought input from the South Australian infrastructure sector to ensure:

-• the guideline is practical for local projects
+• the guideline is practical for our projects

 • industry has the resources and support needed to put it in place effectively.